Muse (character)

 Muse is the alias of two supervillains appearing in American comic books published by Marvel Comics.
 Created by writer-editor Charles Soule and artist Ron Garney, the character first appeared in Daredevil vol. 5 #11 (September 2016).
 The original Muse is an Inhuman serial killer artist who plans shocking mass murders, abductions, and torture as a means of creating his "art", converting them into works of street graffiti.
 He serves as an antagonist to Daredevil, Punisher, and Blindspot.
 Following the death of the original Muse, his ghost guides fellow artist Morgan Whittier as the second Muse.

-A human version of Muse named Bastian Cooper was portrayed by Hunter Doohan in the first season of the Marvel Cinematic Universe television series Daredevil: Born Again (2025).
+Two human incarnations of Muse appear in the television series Daredevil: Born Again, set in the Marvel Cinematic Universe.
+Hunter Doohan portrayed Bastian Cooper in the first season (2025), while Margarita Levieva portrays Heather Glenn, who will become the second Muse in the third season (2027).

 Publication history

-Muse I first appeared in Daredevil vol. 5 #11 (September 2016) in the story arc "Dark Art", and was created by Charles Soule and Ron Garney, while Muse II (Morgan Whittier) first appeared in Daredevil: Unleash Hell – Red Band #1 (January 2025) and was created by Erica Schultz and Valentina Pinti.
+Muse first appeared in Daredevil vol. 5 #11 (September 2016) in the story arc "Dark Art", and was created by Charles Soule and Ron Garney.
+The second Muse (Morgan Whittier) first appeared in Daredevil: Unleash Hell – Red Band #1 (January 2025) and was created by Erica Schultz and Valentina Pinti.

 Fictional character biography

-Muse I
+First Muse

 The first mural of Muse was discovered by the vigilante Blindspot in Washington Heights, painted with the blood of over a hundred people.
 His second, working in competition with himself, featured the corpses of six Inhumans posed with props as if they were performing everyday tasks.
 After being tracked down by Blindspot and Daredevil during preparation for his next piece, Muse gouged Blindspot's eyes out to distract the Devil of Hell's Kitchen, and broke his own fingers upon his capture to avoid giving Daredevil the satisfaction.

 Following Wilson Fisk's rise to power as the Mayor of New York and his establishment of anti-vigilante laws, Muse escaped from his prison, killing twelve correction officers, and continued his work, inspired by Daredevil's fight of justice in spite of the persecution.
 In their way of supporting the vigilantes, Muse vandalized numerous landmarks of Manhattan with giant-sized irremovable graffiti that featured different vigilantes.
 While Muse was painting a Punisher graffiti, he was intercepted by a group of police officers, whom he killed and adorned the graffiti with their bodies.
 Mayor Fisk used this to push his anti-vigilantism agenda, blaming Punisher for what happened.

-Muse soon came to blows with Blindspot again, with the latter defeating Muse thanks to the power of the Hand's Beast.
-Losing to Blindspot spurred Muse to commit suicide, allowing himself to be consumed by fire.
+Muse soon comes to blows with Blindspot again, with the latter defeating Muse thanks to the power of Krahllak.
+Losing to Blindspot spurs Muse to commit suicide, allowing himself to be consumed by fire.

+Muse's spirit is sent to Hell, where he ends up influencing Morgan Whittier from beyond the grave. and appears to her as a ghost.